Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Georgia State and its opponents have combined to score more than 60.5 points in three of six games this season.
+- Georgia State has combined with its opponents to put up more than 60.5 points in three of six games this season.

 - Saturday's total is 10.3 points higher than the combined 50.2 PPG average of the two teams.

-- This contest's total is 9.5 points lower than the 70 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 70 points per game, 9.5 more than this contest's over/under.

-- Panthers games have an average total of 56.8 points this season, 3.7 fewer than Saturday's over/under.
+- The average total in Panthers games this season is 56.8, 3.7 points fewer than Saturday's over/under of 60.5 .

-- The 57.3 PPG average total in Bobcats games this season is 3.2 points fewer than this game's over/under.
+- The 60.5 over/under in this game is 3.2 points higher than the 57.3 average total in Bobcats games this season.

 Georgia State Stats and Trends

-- The Panthers covered the spread in their only game when favored by 10.5 points or more.

-- Georgia State's games this year have gone over the total in five out of six opportunities (83.3%).
+- Georgia State's games this year have gone over the point total in 83.3% of its opportunities (five times in six games with a set point total).

-- When Georgia State piles up more than 411.3 yards, the team is 2-0 against the spread and 2-0 overall.
+- Georgia State is 2-0 against the spread and 2-0 overall when the team picks up over 411.3 yards.

-- This year, the Panthers have nine turnovers, one fewer than the Bobcats have takeaways (10).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.